-When your website is crawled by Google, the content on the pages it crawls are indexed and returned as search results.
-When you markup your content using schema, some of that content gets returned in a different way.
+When your website is crawled by Google, the content on the pages it crawls is indexed and returned as search results.
+When you mark up your content using schema, some of that content gets returned in a different way.

-Improving the way your results appear in the SERPs can really help to improve your engagement metrics (mainly improving your click through rate (CTR) from the SERPs) which in turn can lead to positive SEO benefits.
+Improving the way your results appear in the SERPs can help improve your engagement metrics (mainly improving your click-through rate (CTR) from the SERPs) which can lead to positive SEO benefits.

 Depending on the type of schema used, you can also claim a much bigger ‘slice’ of the SERP real estate by using the right kind of markup which will add value to your prospective customers, again helping to drive up your CTR and improve your overall rankings.